Experience, Funding and Advisory Positions

 Data Science

-I co-direct Lancaster University's interdisciplinary Data Science Intitute, reflecting my expertise in the safe/ethical use of controlled data for social research.
-I co-chair the University's management board which is overseeing the development of a secure data science infrastructure.
+I am Co-Director of Lancaster University's interdisciplinary Data Science Intitute, reflecting my expertise in the safe/ethical use of controlled data for social research.

-I am currently Principal Investigator (with the SAIL Databank, Swansea University) for the £2.2M data arm of the the Nuffield Family Justice Observatory, which is delivering planned and on-demand rapid analyses of novel linked datasets.
+I am currently Principal Investigator (with the SAIL Databank, Swansea University) for the £2.2M data arm of the the Nuffield Family Justice Observatory, which is delivering planned and responsive analyses of novel linked datasets.
 I am member of the Academic Advisory Group for the UKRI ESRC funded Data First Programme, led by the Ministry of Justice.
-I have served as funding panel chair for the ESRC's fellowship scheme linked to this programme.
-I am a member of the Social Care Data Panel Wales and expert member of the Research Committee for the Children and Family Court Advisory Service.
+I have served as funding panel chair for successive ESRC fellowship schemes linked to this programme.
+I am a member of the Research Committee for the Children and Family Court Advisory and Support Service.

 Centre for Child and Family Justice Research

-In 2015, and following my return to Lancaster I established the Centre for Child and Family Justice Research, which is an interdisciplinary research centre working in close collaboration with policy and practice partners.
+In 2015, and following my return to Lancaster I established the Centre for Child and Family Justice Research, which is an interdisciplinary research centre working in close collaboration with policy and practice partners, families and communities.
 The Centre is home to researchers, national and international doctoral students and visitors.

-"Born into Care" - read our new statistics on newborn babies in care proceedings in England.
+"Born into Care" - read our statistics on newborn babies in care proceedings in England.

 Listen to Radio 4 Today Programme coverage of this issue